I remember saying to myself: my money is not good enough for you? and wept.

 Back in 1987, my accurate vocabulary measure in English was 700.
 Today it is 3500...
 With an accurate 700 vocabulary it was a difficult read.
 It is harder to read than most non-fiction, but because of the story, it is a lot more effective.

-I am going to make a new rule: I won't take on any new client that doesn't, at least, attempt to read the book.
+I am going to make a new rule: I won't take on any new client who doesn't, at least, attempt to read the book.

-You don't have to be a genius to become a client, but if you don't listen... if you don't do what I ask you to do, then I won't take you, or cancel your agreement with me...
+You don't have to be a genius to become a client... if you don't do what I ask you to do...
+I probably can't help you.

 - 1. your vibration (1-1000):